wbolster/emacs-direnv/README.rst

 which will likely contain more information about the source of the problem.

-this buffer will be automatically shown when ``direnv`` exits with a non-zero status code, but for non-fatal problems such as incorrect ``.envrc`` files you may have to open this buffer manually for inspection.
+when an error happens, the direnv stderr will be automatically shown in the message area, but for non-fatal problems such as incorrect ``.envrc`` files you may have to open this buffer manually for inspection of the full output of the last ``direnv`` call.

-if you use ``direnv-mode`` and an error occurs, emacs will automatically disable the hook that ``direnv-mode`` installed. after fixing the problem, call ``direnv-update-environment`` manually to ensure the problem is solved, then re-enable ``direnv-mode``.

 contributing